Quantity of Class A and C drugs seized following police searches in Larne

-PSNI searches in Larne result in quantity of Class A and C drugs being seized
+Larne suspected Class A and C drugs probe: three women released on bail

 and live on Freeview channel 276